 12.2.
 Recruiteasy undertakes to keep confidential all Relevant Terms and Conditions that the Hirer discloses to Recruiteasy and not to use such information except for the purposes of compliance with the Agency Workers Regulations (including, for the avoidance of doubt and without limitation, when dealing with any request for information or complaint made by any Agency Worker or any AWR Claim).

 12.3.
-Information relating to Recruiteasy’ business which is capable of being confidential must be kept confidential and not divulged to any third party, except information which is in the public domain.
+Information relating to Recruiteasy’s business which is capable of being confidential must be kept confidential and not divulged to any third party, except information which is in the public domain.

 14.1.
 Whilst reasonable efforts are made by Recruiteasy to give satisfaction to the Hirer by ensuring reasonable standards of skill, integrity and reliability from the Agency Worker and to provide the same in accordance with the Assignment details as provided by the Hirer, no liability is accepted by Recruiteasy for any loss, expense, damage or delay arising from any failure to provide any Agency Worker for all or part of the Assignment or from the negligence, dishonesty, misconduct or lack of skill of the Agency Worker or if the Agency Worker terminates the Assignment for any reason.
 For the avoidance of doubt, Recruiteasy does not exclude liability for death or personal injury arising from its own negligence or for any other loss which it is not permitted to exclude under law.

 14.2.
-Agency Workers supplied by Recruiteasy pursuant to these Terms are engaged under contracts for services.
-They are not the employees of Recruiteasy but are deemed to be under the supervision and direction of the Hirer from the time they report to take up duties and for the duration of the Assignment.
-The Hirer agrees to be responsible for all acts, errors or omissions of the Agency Worker, whether wilful, negligent or otherwise as though the Agency Worker was on the payroll of the Hirer.
+Agency Workers supplied by Recruiteasy pursuant to these Terms are engaged either under contracts for services or contracts of service as Agency Workers and are not par se the employees of Recruiteasy but are deemed to be under the supervision and direction of the Hirer from the time they report to take up duties and for the duration of the Assignment.
+The Hirer agrees to be responsible for all acts, errors or omissions of the Agency Worker, whether wilful, negligent, fraudulent or otherwise as though the Agency Worker was on the payroll of the Hirer and agrees to indemnify Recruiteasy for any such acts, errors or omissions.

 14.3.
 The Hirer shall advise Recruiteasy of any special health and safety matters about which Recruiteasy is required to inform the Agency Worker and about any requirements imposed by law or by any professional body, which must be satisfied if the Agency Worker is to fill the Assignment.